kqwq/KhanBot/docs.md

 4. Recreate codewars but users submit their solutions through the Tips&Thanks
 5. Implement proxy for major APIs.
 (Like how Squishy did his multiplayer stuff)

+# To Do
+1. Ability to send guardian-like warnings to users
+2. Ability to hide programs
+3. Ability to flag a program
+4.